 What is the project’s time scale?

-The first (development) phase has now launched and will run until December 2023.
-If successful, the delivery phase will start in the following year with the venue re-opening in 2025.
+The first (development) phase began in September 2022 and has now finished.
+If our application for further funds from the National Lottery Heritage Fund is successful, the delivery phase will start in 2025 with the venue re-opening in 2026.

 How can I keep up to date with the project?

-We will be updating the Allen's webpage where possible, but please do pop in and say hello to our team at the Allen Gallery, they will be excited to welcome you and tell you have the project is progressing.
+We will be updating the Allen's webpage where possible, but please do pop in and say hello to our team at the Allen Gallery, they will be excited to welcome you and tell you how the project is progressing.
+You can also sign up to our monthly newsletter.

 What will happen to the gallery’s name?
 Will it stay the same?